 The Importance of Researching the Employer.

 Research the company and job well if you want to clinch the job.
-47% of candidates are rejected just because they had a vague idea about the job role and what the company does.
+47 percent of candidates are rejected just because they had a vague idea about the job role and what the company does.

 Your Non-Verbal Cues Make or Break the Deal.

 Watch your body language.
-Recruiters do not favor candidates who sport unprofessional body language which includes your smile, posture, gait, etc. You would be surprised to know that 68% of candidates fail to make eye contact which shows their lack of confidence.
+Recruiters do not favor candidates with unprofessional body language; this includes your smile, posture, gait, etc. Eye contact is an important demonstration of confidence, and interviewees should aim to make eye contact with their interviewers between 60 and 70 percent of the time when they are speaking.

 Technology in Interview.

 The recruitment scenario is undergoing a sea change.
 Virtual recruitment is on the rise, with most interviews being conducted over a video call.
-Reports suggest that 60% of recruiters resort to video technology to interview candidates.
+Reports suggest that 60 perecent of recruiters resort to video technology to interview candidates.

 Understanding Job Interview Trends